-Mr. Rajavi described the mullah’s interpretation of the Quran as mechanical and deterministic.2 In contrast, the PMOI believes that genuine Islam is so dynamic that it never impedes social progress.
-It does not oppose science, technology and civilization, but cherishes and promotes them.
+Mr. Rajavi described the mullah’s interpretation of the Quran as mechanical and deterministic.2 In contrast, the MEK believes that genuine Islam is a dynamic faith that does not impede social progress.
+Islam does not oppose science, technology, and civilization, but cherishes and promotes them.

-During Prophet Muhammad’s twenty-three year mission, Quranic verses were sometimes declared mansouke (outdated).
-Some verses on social and economic matters changed in the early years of the Prophet’s rule, consistent with changes in society and advancements in culture and social relationships.
-In the latter years of Prophet Muhammad’s life, new verses that were more advanced in dealing with such issues were revealed to him.
+During Prophet Muhammad’s twenty-three-year mission, Quranic verses were sometimes declared mansouke (outdated).
+Some verses on social and economic matters changed in the early years of the Prophet’s rule, reflecting changes in society and advancements in culture and in social relationships.
+In the Prophet Muhammad’s later years, new verses were revealed to him that were more advanced with respect to these issues.

-This explains why only 600 verses in the Quran, less than 10 percent, deal with edicts.
-The limited number of edicts shows the purpose of the Quran was not to legislate for society and mankind instead of human beings themselves.
-The Quran removed obstacles to social evolution.
-As the Quran states, it came to remove the chains and shackles from human beings already subjugated by oppressive rulers and regimes.3 In doing so, humans could formulate their way of life consistent with their specific historical juncture, and in complete freedom and consciousness.
+This explains why only 600 verses in the Quran (less than 10 percent) deal with edicts.
+The limited number of edicts shows that the Quran was not intended to replace the role of human beings to legislate for society and humankind.
+Instead, the Quran removed obstacles to social evolution.
+The Quran states that it came to remove the chains and shackles from human beings already subjugated by oppressive rulers and regimes.3 In doing so, humans could create a way of life consistent with their specific historical era, complete freedom, and consciousness.

 Islam is an ideology with a comprehensive view on existence, society, and history, rather than a collection of edicts and rules of conduct on social, political, and economic matters.

-Fundamentalists interpret the edicts, precepts, and temporal rules as unchangeable dogma.
-The PMOI believes neither the Quran nor Islam support the claim that they are unalterable and must be implemented at all times.
-Rather the Quran emphasizes that social and economic edicts must be formulated in each particular era to prevent decadent, anti-counter-revolutionary forces from halting the advancement of human society.
+Fundamentalists interpret the edicts, precepts, and temporal rules as unalterable dogma.
+At the same time, MEK Iran believes neither the Quran nor Islam support the claim that these rules are unchangeable and must be implemented at all times.
+Rather the Quran emphasizes that social and economic edicts must be designed for each era to prevent decadent, anti-counter-revolutionary forces from halting the advancement of human society.

-In the view of the PMOI, the rigid and reactionary interpretation of Islam, exemplified by Khomeini and fundamentalist clerics, is un-Islamic and contrary to the spirit of Islam.
+The MEK believes that the rigid and reactionary interpretation of Islam, exemplified by Khomeini and fundamentalist clerics, is un-Islamic and runs contrary to the spirit of Islam.

-The PMOI views democracy as indispensable to Islam.
-“Islam blossoms only in the spirit of freedom and truthfulness,” the PMOI maintains, “and therefore cannot trample upon the legitimate rights of the people.”4
+MEK Iran believes that democracy is essential to Islam.
+“Islam blossoms only in the spirit of freedom and truthfulness,” the MEK says, “and therefore cannot trample upon the legitimate rights of the people.”4

-The Quran says that the most important attribute that distinguishes humans from animals is their free will and individual responsibility.
-It is on this basis that humans are held accountable for their actions.5 Having a free will and right to choose is manifested in democracy and a government by the people.
+The Quran says that the attribute that most distinguishes humans from animals is their free will and individual responsibility.
+This is why humans are held accountable for their actions.5 Having a free will and right to choose is manifested in democracy, and a government by the people.

-God’s will, as far as societies are concerned, is historically realized through democratic governance.
-The Quran and the traditions of Prophet Muhammad and leaders such as Ali ibn Ali Taleb, the first Shiite Imam, underscore the necessity to hand over power to the people.
-Their teachings emphasize the need for progress, social and economic justice, and respect for human rights.
+God’s will, as far as societies are concerned, has historically been realized through democratic governance.
+The Quran and the traditions of Prophet Muhammad and leaders such as Ali ibn Ali Taleb, the first Shiite Imam, emphasize the necessity of giving power to the people.
+Their teachings stress the need for progress, social and economic justice, and respect for human rights.
 References to these values are abundant in Islamic teachings, dating back fourteen centuries.

-Fundamentalist mullahs, in contrast, reject the concepts of free will and individual choice, and thus democracy.
-In their view, it is incompatible with Islam.
-But spreading the word of God and Islam would be meaningless without freedom and respect for an individual’s free will and right to choose.
+In contrast, fundamentalist mullahs reject the concepts of free will and individual choice.
+Democracy, in their opinion, is incompatible with Islam.
+MEK Iran (PMOI) disagrees and believes that spreading the word of God and Islam would be meaningless without freedom and respect for an individual’s free will and right to choose.

-The PMOI believes the sole criterion for political legitimacy is the ballot-box.
-It is the electorate, expressing itself in a free and fair election that gives a party, group, coalition, or individual the mandate to govern.
+The MEK believes that the only criterion for political legitimacy is the ballot-box.
+The electorate, expressing itself in a free and fair election, gives a party, group, coalition, or individual the mandate to govern.

-Fundamentalist mullahs believe in the concept of velayat-e faqih, which invests law, power, and legitimacy to a Supreme Leader.
-Such a clerical system is by definition totalitarian because it cannot recognize freedom and the right of political activity for anyone other than those who support an Islamic state.
+Fundamentalist mullahs believe in the concept of velayat-e faqih, which turns over the law, power, and legitimacy to a Supreme Leader.
+Such a clerical system is, by definition, totalitarian because it does not allow for freedom and the right to engage in political activity for anyone other than those who support an Islamic state.

-Iranian women are the major victims of the religious dictatorship and dogma of the mullahs.
-The clerical regime relegates women to second-class citizens.
-It denies them the right to leadership, the presidency, and judgeships.
+Iranian women are the primary victims of religious dictatorship and dogma imposed by the mullahs.
+The clerical regime treats women as second-class citizens and denies them leadership positions, such as the presidency and judgeships.

-Fundamentalist mullahs believe husbands should be able to divorce their wives anytime they so choose and, after divorce, the father should take custody of the child.
-They believe the father has the right to wed his daughter to anyone he chooses and, once she becomes an adult, she has no right to protest.
+Fundamentalist mullahs believe husbands should be able to divorce their wives at will and take custody of the child after the divorce.
+They believe fathers have the right to marry off their daughters to anyone they choose, and once she becomes an adult, she has no right to protest.

-The PMOI supports gender equality in all aspects, from choosing a spouse and marriage to inheritance, testimony, custody, employment, and election to the highest positions in government.
-It is because of Ms. Rajavi’s advocacy that the issue of gender equality has become a main platform for the PMOI.
+The MEK supports gender equality in all areas, from choosing a spouse and marriage to inheritance, testimony, custody, employment, and election to the highest positions in government.
+It is because of Ms. Rajavi’s advocacy that the issue of gender equality has become a central platform for the MEK.

-“Freedom is a divine blessing…Anyone trying to restrict human freedom has neither understood Islam nor mankind and the [anti-monarchist] revolution.
-Freedom is indispensable to the survival of mankind as human beings.
+“Freedom is a divine blessing…Anyone trying to restrict human freedom has neither understood Islam nor humanity and the [anti-monarchist] revolution.
+Freedom is indispensable to the survival of humanity as human beings.
 Otherwise, human beings would be no different from animals and could not be held responsible for anything.”6